Zoom Health accounts at IU

 - You cannot save chat from Zoom Health sessions.

 - You cannot add people who have standard Zoom accounts as co-hosts or alternative hosts of a Zoom Health meeting (although they may be participants).

-To request a Zoom Health account, complete the IU Zoom Health Account Transfer Request.
+To request a Zoom Health account, fill out the IU Zoom Health request form.

 If you wish to revert your Zoom Health Account to a standard account, email eLearning Design & Services Help.